fallstreak/hoardmill/README.md

 # hoardmill

-A Clojure library designed to ... well, that part is up to you.
+Hoard your data until that alert goes off again.

 ## Usage

-FIXME
+We'll figure that out...

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 fallstreak

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.